sdmg15/Best-websites-a-programmer-should-visit/README.md

 # Best-websites-a-programmer-should-visit
 Some useful websites for programmers.

 When learning CS there are some useful sites you must know to get always informed in order to do your technologie eve and learn new things.
-Here is a non exhaustive list of some sites you should visit, this list will get updated as soon as i can another link, but you can also contribute by adding those you know :wink:
+Here is a non exhaustive list of some sites you should visit, this list will get updated as soon as i can get another link, but you can also contribute by adding those you know :wink:

 # When you get stuck
   * [Stack Overflow](http://stackoverflow.com/) : subscribe to their weekly newsletter and any other topic which you find interesting